 30 days late

 If a payment is more than 30 days past due, your lender will most likely report the missed payment to the credit bureaus, and your credit will take a hit.

-A 30-day delinquency could cause a drop of 60 to 110 points on your credit score, according to FICO.
+Your FICO Score, which is one type of credit score, could drop by nearly 100 points if you miss a payment by 30 days.
 And the higher your credit score, the bigger drop you can expect.
-This is because a high score probably showed no previous delinquency, whereas a low score probably already reflected some negative behavior.
+This is because a high score probably represents no previous delinquency, whereas a low score probably already reflected some negative behavior.
 Think of it like a car: A large dent on an otherwise spotless sports car could seriously hurt its value, whereas one more dent on a beat-up old jalopy won’t matter much.

 A late payment can remain on your credit report for seven years.
-So, if you had a single late payment in January 2019, that late payment mark won’t fall off your report until January 2026.
+So, if you have a single late payment in January 2023, that late payment mark won’t fall off your report until January 2030.

 30-90 days late